quality icon

 Average car insurance cost in Kansas

-Drivers in Kansas generally pay an average of $201 per month or $2,410 per year for full coverage car insurance.
-However, if you go with the state’s minimum coverage, your monthly premium could be as low as $43 or $520 per year.
+If you live in Kansas can expect to pay an average of $201 per month for full coverage car insurance – that’s $2,410 per year.
+If you opt for your state’s minimum required coverage, your insurance cost drops to $43 monthly or $520 annually.
 Just keep in mind that opting for minimum coverage means significantly less protection if you’re in an accident.

 Cheapest car insurance companies in Kansas

-If you’re looking for affordable insurance, Travelers tops the list of the cheapest car insurance companies.
-Its average annual cost is $1,844 per year or $154 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.
+Travelers provides the lowest full coverage rates, for an average cost of $1,844 per year or $154 monthly for a policy with 100/300/100 liability limits and $500 collision and comprehensive deductibles.

-GEICO also provides affordable insurance rates in Kansas for a full coverage policy at an average annual insurance cost of $1,996 or $166 monthly.
+GEICO also offers affordable insurance coverage to Kansas drivers at an average cost of $1,996 a year or $166 per month.

 Affordable car insurance providers in Kansas